Particular/docs.particular.net/samples/open-telemetry/prometheus-grafana/sample.md

 ## Grafana

-Grafana needs to be installed and configured to display the data scraped and stored in Prometheus.
-For more information how to install Grafana refer to the [Installation Guide](https://docs.grafana.org/installation).
-In this sample, the Grafana service runs as part of the docker stack mentioned above.
+Grafana must be installed and configured to display the data scraped and stored in Prometheus.
+For more information on how to install Grafana, refer to the [Grafana installation guide](https://docs.grafana.org/installation).
+In this sample, the Grafana service runs as part of the Docker stack mentioned above.

-#### Dashboard
+### Dashboard

-To graph the metrics, the following steps have to be performed:
+To graph the metrics, the following steps must be performed:

 * Add a new dashboard
 * Add a graph
 * Click its title to edit
- * From the Data source dropdown select Prometheus
+* From the Data source dropdown, select Prometheus
- * For the query open the Metrics dropdown and select one of the metrics.
+* For the query, open the Metrics dropdown and select one of the metrics.
 Built-in functions (e.g. rate) can also be applied.

 ![Grafana dashboard with NServiceBus OpenTelemetry metrics](example-grafana-dashboard.png)

-The sample includes an [export of the grafana dashboard](grafana-endpoints-dashboard.json) which can be [imported](https://docs.grafana.org/reference/export_import/) as a reference.
+The sample includes an [export of the Grafana dashboard](grafana-endpoints-dashboard.json) which can be [imported](https://docs.grafana.org/reference/export_import/) as a reference.